Regd.No.: 126198/071/072

 Warm Gloves - a pair

-Wind Proof Jacket & Trouser a set - each
+Wind Proof Jacket & Trousers a set - each

 Down Jacket -one each

-Down sleeping bags one each with inner linear
+Down sleeping bags one each with an inner liner

 Main Ropes 200m ( 50m per person) as per the peak is chosen